yunmika/Poptools/README.md

    Required options:
-      -g, --gemma  Intput the result of gemma analysis -s, --snpAnn    Intput the result of snpEff annotation -n, --number  The sample number
+      -g, --gemma  Intput the result of gemma analysis -s, --snpAnn    Intput the result of snpEff annotation -n, --number  The sample number in gemma model Optional options:
-   Optional options:
-      -t, --threshold  The threshold for p-value
-      -pre, --prefix  Prefix of the output
+      -t, --threshold  The threshold for p-value. default: 0.05/total_snps -pre, --prefix  Prefix of the output
       -o, --output The output path
       -h, --help      Display this help message